WHAT IS PULSED ELECTROCHEMICAL MACHINING (PECM)?

 Creating precision parts from advanced metal alloys is a growing challenge facing our customers.

 PECM is capable of machining any conductive metal or alloy and is particularly well suited for those materials that are difficult to machine through conventional methods, such as superalloys.
 Commonly machined materials include nickel, iron, and titanium-based alloys in a variety of formats such as cast (including single crystal), forged, additively manufactured, and powdered metallurgy.

-PECM is best suited for high-value metal components in highly stressed environments such as orthopedic implants, surgical tools, turbine engines, turbochargers, rocket motors, heat exchangers, sensors, and energy applications.
+PECM is best suited for high-value metal components in highly stressed environments such as orthopedic implants, surgical tools, turbine engines, turbochargers, rocket motors, heat exchangers, sensors, and certain energy applications.